dorukkumkumoglu/optocamzero/README.md

 All the 3d print files, Required parts list, and detailed step by step build guide can be found under the [hardware](hardware/) folder.

 If you're considering building one, check the [BOM](hardware/BOM.md) to get an idea of the cost for required tools and parts.
-Also have a look at the [build guide](hardware/optocamzero-build-guide.pdf), it will give you a clear idea of what the build involves.
+Also, have a look at the [build guide](hardware/optocamzero-build-guide.pdf), it will give you a clear idea of what the build involves.

 <br>